 The world has changed in the past three months.
+As we return to work in the new “normal” we can begin reframing these changes positively.
 I have not posted during this period because I needed to listen deeply to what those changes meant to me and my method of public speaking.
 I had to dive into remote working and conferencing and find out through trial and error how my method “Speak the Rainbow” applied to the virtual world.

 The lockdown in France gave me time to experiment online.
 Most days and nights, I spoke and connected colorfully with people around the globe via Zoom, Skype, Teams.
 I will write another time about all the connections I created during this period.
 But today I am sharing a story which has made me think about how I will communicate going forward.